iharsuvorau/dapr-python-example/README.md

 Communication between two services is decoupled using a message queue (RabbitMQ).
 Redis is used to cache the state of the task service.

+To use the input binding component, a cron job is introduced that calls the weather service every 5 seconds to prefetch weather data for Estonia.

 ```mermaid
 graph LR
     subgraph Queue